Swag3009/swag3009.github.io/_posts/2024-10-02-90DaysChallenge.md

 3. **Inability to Keep Promises :** *Breaking promises has become a habit, whether to myself or to others.
 I not only fail to keep them but often forget them altogether.
 This makes me someone who can’t stand by her word, which is something I deeply dislike.
 Integrity matters to me, and failing to keep promises makes me look down on myself.*

 4. **Addiction to Devices and Lack of Self-Control :** *It’s become so easy to get a dopamine hit through technology, but it weakens our ability to focus on hard, necessary tasks and can lead to depression.
-While we get temporary happiness from watching videos, deep down we know we haven't been productive, which causes us to feel worse.
+While we get temporary happiness from watching videos, reels, constantly scrolling from one content to another, deep down we know we haven't been productive, which causes us to feel worse.
 As an introverted loner, it's easy for me to escape into the virtual world, but this offers only short-term happiness, not lasting satisfaction.*

 ## Understanding the Solution